 - the names of the (GET or POST) parameters,

 - some internal (GET or POST) parameter, added automatically,

 - the HTTP method,

 - the session the client belongs to (or client side process, or session group),

 But the user does not usually need to bother with this.
-Eliom abstracts this mechanism away through its three main kinds of services (regular services, pathless services, and attached services), which we have described.
+Eliom abstracts this mechanism by its three main kinds of services.
+They differ by the subset of the criteria used to identified them: